Get to know more about the product

 If you need to pass on critical information urgently, SMS messages are the best solution.
 Nothing trumps SMS marketing in getting your message across to the audience by boasting a whopping 98% open rate within the first 15 minutes.

-Most people have their mobile phones handy and are more prone to checking your message as soon you send a text.
+Most people have their mobile phones handy and are more prone to checking your message as soon as you send a text.
 Texting is the way forward if you want to reach a large number of customers in the most cost-effective way.

 On the other hand, MMS messages use rich media to enhance the content.
 For instance, you can spruce up your text messages using logos, high-quality graphics, short videos, and designs to engage the audience uniquely.